 - 4️⃣ Attend external learning events (organised by PCN)

-- 5️⃣ Catch up on your work backlog
+- 5️⃣ Catch up on additional duties

 - External Learning Events